temporalio/cli/temporalcli/commandsmd/commands.md

 * `--existing-compatible-build-id` (string) - A build id which must already exist in the version sets known by the task queue.
 The new id will be stored in the set containing this id, marking it as compatible with the versions within.
 Required.
 * `--set-as-default` (bool) - When set, establishes the compatible set being targeted as the overall default for the queue.
 If a different set was the current default, the targeted set will replace it as the new default.
 Defaults to false.

-### temporal task-queue update-build-ids add-new-default: Add a new default (incompatible) build ID to a Task Queue's version sets
+### temporal task-queue update-build-ids add-new-default: Add a new default (incompatible) build ID to a Task Queue's 7 sets

 Creates a new build id set which will become the new overall default for the queue with the provided build id as its only member.
 This new set is incompatible with all previous sets/versions.